V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngudi : interior, middle, heart, core / truth / clod of earth

-– ngudiata : speak-true, truth
+– ngudiata : straight talking, truth

 – ngulu : pig, stowaway in the luggage of a real passenger